-The Tumas Fenech Foundation for Education in Journalism or as it is known in Maltese ~ Fondazzjoni Tumas Fenech ghall-Edukazzjoni fil-Gurnalizmu ~ was set up on 1st February 2000, on the first anniversary of the death of Tumas Fenech, founder of Tumas Group.
-The work of the Foundation centres on offering short courses and seminars for local established and aspirant journalists.
-The aim is to assist journalists attain international professional standards.
+The Tumas Fenech Foundation for Education in Journalism or as it is known in Maltese – Fondazzjoni Tumas Fenech għall-Edukazzjoni fil-Ġurnaliżmu – was set up on 1st February 2000, on the first anniversary of the death of Tumas Fenech, founder of the Tumas Group.

-The first Board of Trustees is constituted as follows: President Emeritus of the Republic of Malta, H.E.
-Dr Ugo Mifsud Bonnici, Ambassador Anthony De Bono (one of three founders of the Foundation- the other two founders are Mr Joe A Vella and Mr Mario Schiavone), who is also the Hon.
-Secretary, Mr. Ray Sladden on behalf of Tumas Group, Mr Karl Wright and Mr Tony Bartolo Sant on behalf of The Institute of Maltese Journalists.
+The Board of Trustees is constituted as follows: President Emeritus of the Republic of Malta, H.E.
+Dr Ugo Mifsud Bonnici, as the President; Ambassador Anthony De Bono (one of three founders of the Foundation- the other two founders are Mr Joe A. Vella and Mr Mario Schiavone) as Vice-President; Mr Ray Sladden on behalf of Tumas Group; and Mr Karl Wright and Mr Roderick Agius on behalf of the Institute of Maltese Journalists.
 Mr Malcolm Naudi is the Hon.
 Secretary.

 During its first meeting in the year 2000, the Board of Trustees appointed Mrs Josephine Fenech, wife of the late Tumas Fenech, as the patron of the Foundation, Dr Carmen Sammut as the Administrator of the Foundation andMr Carmel Bonello as the Chairman of the Board of Studies.